ovieokeh/shopstack/README.md

 - Axios (for network calls to the backend)
 - Sass (for styling)

-The frontend is a fully responsive Single Page Application (SPA) optimised for performance by limiting renders when necessary.
+The frontend is a fully responsive Single Page Application (SPA) optimised for performance by limiting renders when possible.